 This clause specifies the Renderer Comparison Test for the audio profiles in TS 26.118.
 The Renderer Comparison Test is loosely inspired by the Comparison Category Rating test paradigm described in [5] Annex E.

-[ Editor’s note: This test requires 4 to 6 weeks’ time (from SA4#98) for the group to check its validity.

 6.2 Experimental Design

-In the Renderer Comparison Test the assessors compare a Test Condition against Anchor Conditions on a number of quality Attributes.
+In the Renderer Comparison Test, the assessors compare a Test Condition against Anchor Conditions on four audio quality Attributes.
+The presentation of the Test and Anchor Conditions is binaural using head-tracking.
 For each trial, the Test Condition is compared to one of the Anchor Conditions as an A v.
 B comparison.
-To control for possible presentation order biases, the test Conditions shall be presented to the assessors as sample A in exactly half of the trials.
-The tests shall be conducted with 12 Test Materials and two Anchors for a total of 24 trials.
+To control for possible presentation order biases, the Test Conditions shall be presented to the assessors as sample A in exactly half of the trials.
+The test shall be conducted with 12 Test Materials and two Anchors for a total of 24 trials (comparisons).

+The test shall be divided in two sessions. the first session compares the Test Condition against the first Anchor and the second session compares the Test Condition against the second Anchor.

 6.3 Selection of Assessors

 The selection of assessors shall follow the guidelines in [2] Clause 4.1.
-Only experienced assessors shall participate in the experiment and the test administrator shall employ pre and post screening according to [2] Clause 4.1.
-The final test results shall include assessments from at least 12 experienced assessors that have passed both pre and post-screening.
+Only experienced assessors shall participate in the experiment and the test administrator shall employ pre- and post-screening according to [2] Clause 4.1.
+The final test results shall include assessments from at least 12 experienced assessors that have passed both pre- and post-screening.

-6.4 Selection of Content
+6.4 Test Materials

-The Rendering Comparison Test shall use Critical Audio Materials representing typical virtual reality content, with a duration longer than 6s and no longer than 12s.
-The Rendering Comparison Test shall include at least 4 channel-based, 4 object-based and 4 scene-based test Materials.
+The Rendering Comparison Test shall use critical audio materials representing typical virtual reality content, with a duration longer than 6s and no longer than 12s.
+The Rendering Comparison Test shall include 4 channel-based, 4 object-based and 4 scene-based Test Materials.
+In the event a test Material is a hybrid format, the primary category to which the test material belongs to (distributed among channels, objects and scene-based) shall be indicated in the test report.

-All test Materials shall be provided as either 24-bit integer or 32-bit PCM float signals with a sampling rate of 48kHz.

-The test Materials are contributed by Test Material Proponents to a Common File Server before the test Material Submission Deadline.

-Each test Material Proponent shall provide up to 6 Test Materials (distributed among channels, objects, scene-based and/or hybrids of those) for the purposes of the characterization tests.

-Should a hybrid test material be submitted, the Test Material Proponent shall indicate the primary category the test material belongs to (among channels, objects and scene-based).

-Each Audio Profile Proponent should provide at least one Test Material from each of the audio formats (object, scene and channel-based).

-The test Materials are shared among all Audio Profile Proponents and/or Cross-Check Laboratories.

-If, after the test Material Submission Deadline, more than 12 test Materials are available on the Common File Server, 12 test Materials shall be randomly selected by the SQ SWG Chairman with the constraint that 4 test Materials shall be Channel-based content, 4 test Materials shall be Object-Based Content and 4 test Materials shall be Scene-Based audio.

-[Editor’s Note: contributions are invited for limitations on the test materials, e.g. minimum/maximum number of objects, Ambisonic order and channels, and test material metadata.]

 6.5 Content Presentation

 The Test Administration Platform shall employ a Graphical User Interface (GUI) to present the Test and Reference Conditions to the assessors as A/B samples within trials.
 The following are constraints on the GUI design: